radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 -	The -dname value is the name of the machine RadiantOne is running on.
 -	The -alias value must be rli

-><span style="color:red">**IMPORTANT NOTE - This stores a new certificate in the rli.keystore as alias rli, and with common name:machine1.novato.radiantlogic.com.
+>[!warning] This stores a new certificate in the rli.keystore as alias rli, and with common name:machine1.novato.radiantlogic.com.
 Machine1 in this case is the name to reference RadiantOne through TCP/IP, so make sure to enter a valid dname parameter matching the hostname of the machine where RadiantOne is running.
 At this point the certificate will be “self-signed”.
-Later, the certificate will be modified and signed by the CA.**
+Later, the certificate will be modified and signed by the CA.

 5. From the Server Control Panel -> Settings tab, click **View** next to View Server Certificate.
 The initial key has been generated.

->**Note – The View button is enabled for JKS certificate types only.
-It is not applicable for another other certificate types.**
+>[!note] The View button is enabled for JKS certificate types only.
+It is not applicable for another other certificate types.

 ![SSL Server Certificate for RadiantOne](Media/Image3.175.jpg)